kaiwk/leetcode.el/README.md

 2. Move it to your load-path
 3. Require it in your emacs config

+If you use [spacemacs](https://github.com/syl20bnr/spacemacs), there is a [leetcode-emacs-layer](https://github.com/anmoljagetia/leetcode-emacs-layer).
+Thanks for [Anmol Jagetia](https://github.com/anmoljagetia)!

 # Configuration

 You can choose to set your LeetCode account and password like this: